satyajitmails/IOT-Vosualization/README.md

 IOT-Vosualization
 =================

-This creates visualization fro Inter Of Things using Rickshaw
+This creates visualization from Internet Of Things using Rickshaw